 The brochure contains a wealth of information on the revolutionary precision of the watch and the new technologies used in the making of the caliber 35A.

-The caliber specification table shows the frequency of 8.192Hz, which as we have seen was subsequently doubled to 16.384Hz.
+The caliber specification table shows the original frequency of 8.192Hz.

 Over the years Seiko has paid homage to its most important and iconic watch with various limited editions.